marksull/webex-terminal/README.md

 Once in a room, you can type messages directly in the terminal.
 Press Enter to send.

+To send a message that starts with a slash (e.g., "/hello"), prefix it with another slash (e.g., "//hello").

 ### Commands

 While in a room, you can use the following commands: